PallavAg/claude-computer-use-macos/README.md

    pytest
    ```

-This will automatically discover and run all the test files in the `tests` directory.
+This will discover and run all the tests in the `tests` directory.

-## Exiting the Script

-You can quit the script at any time by pressing `Ctrl+C` in the terminal.

 ## ⚠ Disclaimer